hunner/openstack-deploy/README.md

 }
 ```

+An important note: Keystone is the authentication and authorization service.
+Its
+public interface should be running over `https`.
+This configuration runs keystone
+over http, meaning all of your passwords and authentication tokens will be sent over
+plain text.
+Currently setting up https (which requires certificates) is out of the
+scope of this document.
+It is an important issue, however, and will be addressed
+in a future revision.

+Other items no note in the configuration settings.
+The `$keystone_admin_token` is
+not attached to any particular user, and gives complete administrative control
+over Keystone.
+It's used to bootstrap users and catalogs into the system.
+Needless to
+say, it must be kept secret.
+We'll set it using hiera, and this underscores the
+importance of making sure your hiera data source is secure.

 Keystone needs a public network that its API service runs on.
 In this instance,
 the public network is on `192.168.85.0/24`.
 Update the network configuration
 in `adminnetwork.pp` to add this network and IP address at `192.168.85.10`.